Investigation reveals the City of Denver

 Jurors ordered Johnson & Johnson and talc company Imerys to pay $117 million to a New Jersey man who got mesothelioma after using talc products for 30 years.
 The jurors awarded $30 million and $ 7 million in compensatory damages to the Plaintiff and his wife respectively, and $80 million in punitive damages.

 Talc’s deposits are often found near asbestos deposits, and studies have shown the risk of cross-contamination during mining.
 This was a first jury trial for asbestos-related talcum powder case.
 Johnson & Johnson is facing separate lawsuits that link ovarian cancer to the continuous use of talc products.
-If you or someone you know were hurt by a dangerous product, contact Larson Larimer Schneider, P.C. and speak to an attorney today.
+If you or someone you know were hurt by a car accident, contact Larson Larimer Schneider, P.C. and speak to a Denver personal injury attorney today.